 and desperately need your help.

 Father, you who gave me as a gift to the world,

 - The Hound of Ulster, Author’s Note.

 - The Holy Bible, Romans 2:14-15, RSV: “When Gentiles who have not the law do by nature what the law requires, they are a law to themselves, even though they do not have the law.
 They show that what the law requires is written on their hearts …”

 - or those who composed his story.

-Image credit: “Cuchulain in Battle,” illustration by J. C. Leyendecker in T. W. Rolleston’s Myths & Legends of the Celtic Race, 1911.
+Image credit: “Cuchulain in Battle,” illustration by J. C. Leyendecker for T. W. Rolleston’s Myths & Legends of the Celtic Race, 1911.